• Skip to primary navigation

 Instructions

-• Add the onion, chicken, chickpeas, garlic, ginger, tomato sauce, tomato paste, water, olive oil, cumin, coriander, paprika, turmeric, black pepper, cinnamon, cayenne pepper, salt, cardamom, ground cloves, and nutmeg to a slow cooker.
+• Add the onion, chicken, chickpeas, garlic, ginger, tomato sauce, tomato paste, water, cumin, coriander, paprika, turmeric, black pepper, cinnamon, cayenne pepper, salt, cardamom, ground cloves, and nutmeg to a slow cooker.

 • Stir everything together.
 Add bay leaves and cover.
 Cook on Low for 8 hours or High for 4 hours.